 At Park Community Academy, we regard the assessment and monitoring of Mathematics as an integral part of teaching and learning.
 Pupils’ progress is formally assessed on a termly basis which allows teachers to provide the correct level of work to cater for each pupil’s needs and to focus on targeted areas for development where identified as necessary.
 At the beginning of each year, pupils will be set targets at an appropriate level of challenge according to their ability and their progress is recorded and closely monitored through Bsquared assessments.

-Pupils are class taught for mathematics in EYFS, KS1, KS4 and KS5 with pupils in KS3 being taught in ability groups.
+Mathematics is delivered in class groups in EYFS, KS1, KS4 and KS5, with pupils in KS3 being taught in ability groups.

 Early Years Foundation Stage (EYFS)

 Pupils in the EYFS follow the educational programmes outlined in the framework for the EYFS.
 Mathematics is taught both discretely and within other areas of learning and development which gives pupils opportunities to play and explore and learn in an active and creative way.
 The documents ‘Development Matters’ and ‘Early Years Outcomes’ are used to support the planning and assessment of activities.
 These opportunities provide broad and balanced experiences that prepare pupils for the KS1 Numeracy curriculum.